GlitchEnzo/NuGetForUnity/README.md

 </configuration>
 ```

-You can change this to any other NuGet server (such as NuGet.Server or ProGet).
+You can change this to any other NuGet server (such as NuGet.Server or ProGet - see below).
 The **NuGet → Reload NuGet.config** menu item is useful if you are editing the *NuGet.config* file.

 See more information about *NuGet.config* files here: [https://docs.nuget.org/consume/nuget-config-settings](https://docs.nuget.org/consume/nuget-config-settings)